isomerpages/mlaw-corp/news/press-releases/_posts/2023-07-04-post-Official Visit to Japan by Second Minister Edwin Tong SC.md

 ---
-title: Official Visit to Japan by Second Minister Edwin Tong SC
+title: Official Visit to Japan by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC
 permalink: /news/press-releases/2m-official-visit-japan/
 date: 2023-07-04
 layout: post